-Taiwan is an island country where locals and visitors have easy access to beautiful nature.
-Taroko Gorge, the hallmark of Taroko National Park, is one of Taiwan’s top natural attractions and an accessible day trip from the capital, Taipei.
+Taroko Gorge, the gorge landmark of Taroko National Park, is one of Taiwan’s best natural attractions and is an accessible day trip from the capital city, Taipei.
 At the national park, you’ll see sky-blue water, marble mountains, shrines, waterfalls, plunging canyons and more.

 - Taroko Gorge at a Glance